[Updated: February 16, 2025]

 - Widowed -> 3

-Although the martial values do not apply any order or rank, a machine learning algorithm may assume widowed is higher or larger (or another measurement) than divorced, and so on.
-Based on this incorrect assumption, the machine learning may still produce useful output.
-However, the performance may not be optimal.
+Although martial values do not apply any order or rank, a machine learning algorithm may assume widowed is higher or larger (or another measurement) than divorced.
+Therefore, the incorrect assumption could lead to a machine learning algorithm producing poor results.
 One approach to handle this scenario is one-hot encoding.
 The basic idea is to create dummy features for each unique value in the original categorical data.
 For example, marital status can be encoded in the following table.

 - Single -> (1, 0, 0, 0)